Aleshere/Mouse-Circular-Motion/README.md

 # What I have learned building this

 > Basics of Canvas drawing and setup with JS
-> Event listeners mousemover and resize
+> Event listeners mousemove and resize
 > Class Particle to create multiple particles
 > Draw function to draw on canvas
 > Update function to create motion effect